How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 USING CLOTHING FOR FABRIC

 What?
 Yes, I do this all the time.
-You can simply take an item of clothing and cut it up and make something else with the fabric.
+You can simply take an item of clothing and cut it up to make something else with the fabric.
 Some examples:

 • The bigger the item of clothing, the better.
-Depending on what you are making, you are going to get more yardage of fabric if you buy the XL or XXL (if you’re lucky).
+Depending on what you are making, you’ll get more fabric yardage if you buy XL or XXL (if you’re lucky).

 • Check fabric content.
 If you are making a felted wool project, you’ll want to at least have 70% wool.
 Get more tips on that here.